 I got to Dublin, where I stayed with my uncle and his family.
 I had sought him out, knowing him to be my wise uncle.
-I was right, and in doing so more progress was made than ever in ameliorating my experiencing.
-For a man with no actual experience in psychiatric matters per se, he was the first who was able to assist me in seeing what the concerns we’re in a comprehensible way.
-In his being respectful of my experience, whilst pointing why it was other people were concerned.
+I was right, and in doing so I made much more progress. .
+For a man with no actual experience in psychiatric matters. he was the first who was able to assist me in seeing what the concerns were in a comprehensible wayby being respectful of my experience, whilst pointing why other people were concerned.
 Unlike me at that point, he could see what others could see.
-I moved on from him to the family farm now, with another uncle who had lived there all his life.
-The simplicity of his life was the grounding that I had instinctively knew I needed.
-I was still in an altered state, whilst as from the beginning I felt quite in control of it.
-I had wanted to experience in this sanctuary, of which my uncle who had known me all my life, was so easy going and offering me the space to do so.
+I moved on from him to the family farm, now with another uncle who had lived there all his life.
+The simplicity of his life was the grounding that I had instinctively known I needed.
+I was still in an altered state, whilst, as from the beginning, I felt quite in control of it, and could experience it in this sanctuary.
+My uncle who had known me all my life, was so easy going and offered me the space to do so.

-Unfortunately, my peace was again shattered following my father having used the ability to have me sectioned again yet again, on the grounds of my escape.
-At that point I had not even been re-evaluated, rather I entered outpatients in a hoodwinked way, quite sure I was not in a detainable, however papers had already been signed.
-I was surrounded my numerous nurse, walked down to a bed told to lie down with no information as to what was occurring and was injected.
-I subsequently found out I was on section, and there was no right to appeal, no right what so ever to object to medication and no advocacy and the nurses were dreadful.
+Unfortunately, my peace was again shattered following my father having used the ability to have me sectioned yet again, on the grounds of my escape.
+I was hoodwinked into entering outpatients quite sure I was not in detainable: however papers had already been signed.
+I was surrounded by numerous nurses, walked down to a bed; told to lie down with no information as to what was occurring and was injected.
+I subsequently found out I was on section, and there was no right to appeal;no right what so ever to object to medication and no advocacy, and the nurses were dreadful.
 Southern Ireland psychiatric services where in the dark ages.

 I came home as a shadow of my former self, experiencing panic attacks for the first time in my life.
 I was defeated by the meds and accepted the medical model.
-I was so traumatised from my experiences, like my actual life had turned into a living nightmare, whilst my internal world had so much discovery that was being so interrupted, and ultimately repressed.
-It left me feeling I had let myself down when the drugs crashed me down.
-Like how stupid has I been to believe that my experience was valid.
+I was so traumatised from my experiences, that my actual life had turned into a living nightmare, whilst my internal world had so much discovery that was being so interrupted, and ultimately repressed.
+It left me feeling I had let myself down when the drugs crashed me down;for instance, how stupid I had been to believe that my experience was valid.
 I carried on with the meds for 6 months, and they had disturbing side effects.
-I was detached from myself; I just loved going to sleep at night, thankfully I now had easy access to Vallum in addition to the anti-psychotics.
-Whilst I did continue to be out with friends at all opportunities, having become not so easy to sit with self.
+I was detached from myself; I just loved going to sleep at night, thankful I now had easy access to Valium in addition to the anti-psychotics.
+Whilst I did continue to be out with friends at all opportunities, as I found it not so easy to sit with myself.
 However, I was not responding in social situations, rather just becoming a quiet bystander, the opposite of the way anyone had ever known me to be.
-I was informed afterwards that people had not exposed to me how upset they we’re at this apparent loss of the friend they had known.
-Having heard I’d had a “breakdown” people had assumed that my side effects from the drugs was it.
+I was informed afterwards by people who had known me before, how upset they were at this apparent loss of the friend they had known.
+Having heard I’d had a “breakdown” people assumed that my side effects from the drugs was it.

 A Clash of Stories